-Trevor Noah, host of Comedy Central’s smash hit The Daily Show, is coming to Honolulu’s Neal S. Blaisdell Concert Hall on May 26th for a very special one-night-only evening of comedy.
-In this heated political year, Noah will have plenty of hot topics to cover in what is sure to be one of Hawaii’s most talked about comedy shows of 2017.
+Trevor Noah, host of Comedy Central’s smash hit The Daily Show, is coming to Eugene’s Hult Center for the Performing Arts for a very special evening of comedy on August 26th.
+In this heated political year, Noah will have plenty of hot topics to cover in what is sure to be one of Eugene’s most talked about comedy shows of 2017.

-Tickets for Trevor Noah’s May 26th show at 8:00 P.M. in Honolulu sold out within the first few hours of being available through Promoter Rick Bartalini Presents’ special Kama’aina pre-sale.
-To meet overwhelming demand, a second Honolulu show has been added at 10:30 P.M. for the same day.
-Hawaii fans who missed their chance to score tickets for the 8:00 P.M. show can now buy tickets for the 10:30 P.M. show by visiting Ticketmaster.com and entering pre-sale code PUTIN.
-Pre-sale is on-line only and runs until Thursday, April 13th at 11:00 P.M.
-HST.
-Hawaii residents may purchase up to eight tickets each.
-Kama’aina pre-sale is not a discount.
-Tickets go on sale to the general public starting Friday, April 14th at 10:00 A.M.
-Fans can get further information by signing up for Event Alerts at RBPconcerts.com.
+The majority of tickets for Trevor Noah’s 7:00 P.M. show on August 26th sold out within the first few hours of promoter Rick Bartalini Presents’ special Oregon resident pre-sale.
+To meet overwhelming demand, a second Eugene show has been added at 9:30 P.M. for the same day.
+Eugene fans who missed their chance to score tickets for the 7:00 P.M. show can now buy tickets for the 9:30 P.M. show.

 Trevor Noah is the most successful comedian in Africa.
 He is the host of the Emmy and Peabody Award-winning program The Daily Show on Comedy Central.
 Noah joined The Daily Show in 2014 as a recurring contributor and subsequently succeeded Jon Stewart as host in September of 2015.